seanpm2001/Seanpm2001-DRM-Blocklist/OldVersions/README/English/1/6-100/README.txt

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+This project follows the [:octocat: `all-contributors`](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+***